isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1097.md

 ---
-title: 'Revel Systems Version 2'
+title: 'EzyProcure Version 2.0'
 permalink: /productivity-solutions-grant/solutionrepo/solution1097
 ---

-## Revel Systems Version 2
+## EzyProcure Version 2.0

 ## Overview

 **Description**

-Revel Systems is the most versatile solution in the market today-a feature-rich F&B ordering platform that offers business owners and operators have complete control of their business.
+EzyProcure is a one-stop procure-to-pay digital business solution which acts as a bridge between wholesalers/suppliers and buyers.
+Since going live in 2016, it has become the top choice for wholesalers/suppliers to manage business transactions with their buyers.
+EzyProcure helps both wholesalers/suppliers and buyers simplify procurement operations and automate workflows, with seamless integration to ERP and accounting systems.

 ## Solution Packages Option(s)